ababol/JSON-Resume/README.md

 JSON-Resume
 ===========

-> Generate portfolio/resume pdf from a JSON file thanks to a grunt watcher + PhantomJS.
+> About page (a server rendered JS web app with React) + a pdf résumé from a JSON file.

 # Why?